madeofpendletonwool/PinePods/completed_todos.md

 - [x] Added a Pinepods news feed that gets automatically subscribed to on fresh installs.
 You can easily unsubscribe from this if you don't care about it
 - [x] Added ability to access episodes for an entire podcast from the episode display screen (click the podcast name)
 - [x] Created functionality so the app can handle when a feed doesn't contain an audio file
-- [] Added option to podcast pages to allow for downloading every episode
+- [x] Added playback speed button in the episode playing page.
+Now you can make playback faster!
+- [x] Added episode skip button in the episode playing page.
+Skips to the next in the queue.
+- [x] Fixed issue with the reverse button in the episode page so that it now reverses the playback by 15 seconds.
-- [] Fixed issue where spacebar didn't work in app when episode was playing
+- [x] Fixed issue where spacebar didn't work in app when episode was playing
-- [] Added Postgresql support
-- [] Enhanced downloads page to better display podcasts.
-This improves archival experience
-- [] Added Better Download support to the client versions.
+- [x] Added and verified support for mysql databases.
+Thanks
+- [x] Fixed issue with refreshing on settings page.
+Thanks

 Version 0.6.2